Published :

 Last Updated :

-When upfront checks would put a great deal of financial strain on families and professionals, this is an enormous jump in how residents manage their housing bills and financial planning.
+When upfront cheques would put a great deal of financial strain on families and professionals, this is an enormous jump in how residents manage their housing bills and financial planning.

 An upfront cheque, as implemented in Dubai’s rental market, is a sizable upfront payment paid at the beginning of a lease agreement that covers several months or even the full year’s worth of rent.
 According to Dubai’s Law No. 26 of 2007, both parties must agree on the rent payment plan.
 The law defaults to four equal installments (i.e., quarterly) in the absence of an agreement.